 All of the distributable earnings of the Operating Company prior to the IPO were payable to the Original Equity Owners.
-As of December 31, 2022 and 2021, there was \$0.5 million and \$1.4 million of declared distributions that had not yet been distributed to Original Equity Owners.
+As of each December 31, 2023 and 2022, there was \$0.5 million of declared distributions that had not yet been distributed to Original Equity Owners.